MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v1.md

 **`signingOption`** - **Override using**<br>
 Input alias: `signMethod`. `string`.
 Allowed values: `file` (File Contents), `id` (Identifiers).
 Default value: `file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If the build should use a signing or provisioning method that is different than the default, choose that method here.
+Use this input if the build uses a signing or provisioning method that is different than the default.
 Choose `file` to use a P12 certificate and provisioning profile.
 Choose `id` to retrieve signing settings from the default Keychain and pre-installed profiles.
-Leave the corresponding fields blank if you do not wish to override default build settings.
+Leave the corresponding fields blank if you do not wish to override the default build settings.
 <!-- :::editable-content-end::: -->
 <br>